 Students, recent graduates, newly-established botanists and non-salaried researchers will be given preference.
 Applications will be assessed on the quality of the applicant and the proposed project.
 The project should be clearly defined in scope and preferably result in a publication.

 Submissions already received may be resubmitted if so desired.

-Both the Selection Criteria and a Grant Application Form are available.
+The Selection Criteria are outlined below and a Grant Application Form is available for download.

-The closing dates for applications is March 14 and September 14 each year
+The closing dates for applications are 14 March and 14 September each year

 Timeline for Each Year